tammy-uncc/ITCS6162KDDGroup4/README.md

 ## Data Understanding
 https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset?select=alzheimers_disease_data.csv

-We will attempt to use the above Alzheimer's data set for our research.
+We will attempt to use the Alzheimer's data pointed to by the link above for our research.
 The dataset consists of 2150 entries detailing various physiological characteristics of patients who were considered for an Alzheimer's disease diagnosis and whether they were formally diagnosed with the illness.
 Some of the data such as the gender and ethnicity columns is categorical while other data is numeric and represents either an index for a rating of some condition such as sleep quality or a direct measurement of some physical characteristic such as cholesterol.
 All the numeric data points could be considered time series data concerning age.
 Some columns in the dataset such as the name of the doctor in charge of a given patient, however, have been sanitized and provide no meaningful information.

 #### The Features
 There are 33 features in the dataset.
 Six of the features are Lifestyle features.
 These follow and the remainder of the features after that.
-This was taken right from the data sources page and presented here in a different order to represent out purpose.
+The list was taken right from the data sources page and presented here in a different order to represent out purpose.

 ##### Lifestyle Features
 - BMI: Body Mass Index of the patients, ranging from 15 to 40.